Data Governance · Strategy · Analytics

 Set a guiding policy

 Every governance practice needs a clear rationale.
-I translate enterprise standards into divisional frameworks people understand and follow.
+I translate enterprise standards into frameworks people understand and follow.

 03